mahak-23/YouTube-Clone/README.md

 2. Click on a thumbnail to play the video.
 3. See basic information about the video such as the creator, title and description.

+the design is responsive so it works on various screen sizes and devices.

 It has used the videos API in a paginated manner.
 (Read this to know more about API pagination - https://nordicapis.com/everything-you-need-to-know-about-api-pagination/)